-New regulations for microchipping from 6th April 2016.
+Regulations for dog microchipping came into force from 6th April 2016.

 Microchipping is a simple and painless procedure which involves inserting a tiny chip into the dog's neck.
 The chip contains a unique identification number which can be read by a scanner.
 Contact details of the owner or keeper are registered against the unique identification number.

-The new regulation will make it easier to find the owners or keepers of found or stray dogs.
+These regulations will make it easier to find the owner of found or stray dogs.
 If the dog is not chipped or if the contact details are out of date, the owner or keeper will be served with a notice to put this right within 21 days.
-Non compliance of this notice will result in a £500 fine plus associated costs.
+Non compliance of this notice may result in a £500 fine plus associated court costs.

-Contact your local vet for information about chipping your dog.
+Contact your local vet for information about microchipping your dog.